 [Advantage #2] No Extra Queries to Server

-Because the server doesn’t need to spend time & energy doing the full drawing, SPAs lower the impact on your servers overall - meaning you can save money by using less servers for the same amount of traffic.
+Because the server doesn’t need to spend time and energy doing multiple renderings, SPAs lower the impact on your servers overall, meaning you can save money by using fewer servers for the same amount of traffic.

-While how your customers log-in, register, purchase and track orders may change it’s “look” or presentation from time to time, the logic and data orchestration behind it is pretty constant — and you don’t want to risk messing it up.
+Many business-critical functionalities don’t change all that much on the back end.
+How your customers log in, register, purchase, and track orders may change its “look” or presentation from time to time, but the logic and data orchestration behind it is pretty constant — and you don’t want to risk messing that up.

 This is done using APIs, which are a standard set of rules between applications on how they will structure, exchange, and reassemble data.